Melissa Joan Hart

 Melissa Joan Hart (born April 18, 1976) is an American actress, director and producer.
-She had starring roles as the title characters in the sitcoms Clarissa Explains It All, Sabrina the Teenage Witch, and Melissa & Joey, and appeared as Liz in No Good Nick.
+She had starring roles as the title characters in the sitcoms Clarissa Explains It All, Sabrina the Teenage Witch, and Melissa & Joey, and she appeared as Liz in No Good Nick.
 She has also appeared in the films Drive Me Crazy (1999), Nine Dead (2009), and God's Not Dead 2 (2016).

 Early life

 Hart was born in Smithtown, New York, the first child of Paula Hart (née Voje), a producer and talent manager, and William Hart, a carpenter, shellfish purveyor, oyster hatchery worker, and entrepreneur.
 Her maternal grandfather, Stanley John Voje, was a Navy veteran and Catholic.
-Hart grew up in Sayville, New York.

 Hart's parents had four other children after Melissa: Trisha, Elizabeth, Brian, and Emily, who are all in acting.
 Her parents divorced in the early 1990s, and she moved with her mother and siblings to New York City.
 In 1994, her mother married television executive Leslie Gilliams, who is best known for his appearance on Season 5 of MasterChef in 2014, when he finished in 3rd place.
-Hart has three half-sisters: Alexandra, Samantha, and Mackenzie.
+Hart has three half-sisters.

-Hart was named after the Allman Brothers song "Melissa", while her middle name, Joan, came from her maternal grandmother.